 - a) All prone events are fired on the 50-yard, 50-meter national and 100-yard U. S. targets. - b) All prone events are preceded by a 5-minute Pre-Preparation Time before first stages or a 2-minute Pre-Preparation Time before second stages.
-This is followed by a 3minute preparation period. - c) Competitors may fire unlimited sighting shots before and/or during record firing.
+These are followed by 3-minute Preparation periods. - c) Competitors may fire unlimited Sighting shots before and/or during Record firing.
+On electronic targets, competitors are responsible for changing the target from Sighter to Match or Match to Sighter, as they wish.